 What hasn’t changed is the obsessive attention to detail, build quality, and simple pitch.
 There are still only 4 required stakes, no mandatory guylines, no long struts to pack, and no measuring pole heights.
 The X-Mid Solid continues to be assembled at arguably the best tent factory in the world using premium components, laser cut fabric panels, full double stitching, double folded edges, and generous bartacking.
 While this premium quality gives the X-Mid 2 Solid a higher cost of production than comparable tents, it is priced lower simply because we sell it to you direct with only a modest markup.

 The X-Mid 2 Solid is sold by our partners at Kaviso.
 To order please visit X-Mid 2 Solid at Kaviso.com.
-Orders are open now for early 2023 delivery.
+Tents are in stock now.

 - Ultra-simple pitch with just four stakes

 - Solid inner fabric to block snow, sand, and winds

 - Fly zippers are reinforced with buckles at the base

 - Tent pitches fly first, so the inner tent stays dry during setup in the rain.

 - The twin pole structure provides generous headroom and living space.